Top 22 Interview Questions: Network Firewall [Updated 2024]

 • The best example is the Windows Firewall, which works based on port number, application, and other attributes.

 Q12.
-Whether a firewall can block some specific pages in a web application?
+Whether a firewall block some specific pages in a web application?

 Ans: The answer is big Yes